RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 Moreover, to attack anything related to her can be authorized through not only through jealousy to have her never be with other men, but the plan to destroy her humanitarian work - as if anything positive about her is related to her ex-partner - as warned through the ex-partner staff leaker (shown in files here), can be similar to companies and services hired to destroy rivals.
 - Usually operations are not this long, volumnious, or deadly without ever being mitigated or acknowledged.
 However, we can seee the obsession to destroy victims to force them to recant through coevice control and <a href="https://www.adweek.com/performance-marketing/investigator-barresi-opens-up-on-hollywood/">fixers</a>.
+- The determination early on to understand this is through being first alerted to the issues facing Amber Heard through that leaker claiming to be a partner of an ex-staffer checking on her in March/April 2019.
+Very similarly to the intimidation of death of Amber Heard either before a trial, during a trial, or afterwards through this abuse of process, is the circumstances of missing Anthony Vivian Fox, which the leaker said staff are threatened about daily.
+Moreover, the other warnings of violence done towards her.
+Years later, there's the "AmerHeardRUOK" account which says, "Average person that takes time out to check on others, no matter who they are" created November 2021.

 ### Hiding Cyber Crime in Private Sector: